1997 Namibia mid-air collision: Search and recovery

 ATC authorities in Ascension Island attempted fifty times to contact aviation authorities in Namibia when the C-141B did not arrive as scheduled.
 At 10:55 UTC the following day, Ascension ATC contacted Air Mobility Command and notified them of the overdue aircraft.
 At 11:00 UTC, the aircraft was declared missing.
 An international search effort by the United States, France, Great Britain, Germany, and several African countries ensued, scouring the seas off Namibia for any signs of wreckage.
 A French aircraft flying over the apparent crash site picked up a faint signal from one of the aircraft's emergency beacons.
 The South African Air Force stated it had received a signal from a life jacket emergency beacon, raising the hope of finding survivors.
 A mid-air collision was presumed to be the most likely scenario since both aircraft had gone missing at the same time in virtually the same location.
-The first pieces of wreckage were found by a search ship in 16 September.
+The first pieces of wreckage were found by a search ship on 16 September.
 Six days after the crash, authorities announced they had found the body of 43 year old German flight attendant Saskia Neumeyer, the first body to be recovered.

 By December 1997, very few remnants of the crash had been discovered.
 The body of Saskia Neumeyer had been the only one of the 33 missing passengers and crew to be recovered and very little of the wreckage had been found.
 A fishing trawler discovered several pieces of clothing on 13 December from a depth of 655 meters.
 The remains of Captain Peter Vallejo and Captain Jason Ramsey were located by divers later in December 1997 along with unidentifiable skeletal remains of other crewmembers.
 They were buried on 2 April 1998 in Arlington National Cemetery.